-Roger Delgado had played the Master on Doctor Who since 1971 but, after appearing in all five of that year's serials, he had made only sporadic appearances during 1972 and 1973 made only occasional appearances in the programme.
-Despite this, he was discovering that many casting directors believed that he was still fully committed to Doctor Who, and were passing him over for work.
-As such, during the making of Frontier In Space -- Delgado's only story in Season Ten -- he and producer Barry Letts came to an agreement that the Master would be written out of Doctor Who in the final serial of the eleventh season.
+Roger Delgado had played the Master on Doctor Who since 1971 but, after appearing in all five of that year's serials, he had made only sporadic appearances during 1972 and 1973 -- a decision implemented by the production team to avoid overexposing the character.
+Despite this, Delgado found that many casting directors were operating under the assumption that he was still fully committed to Doctor Who, and were passing him over for work.
+As such, during the making of Frontier In Space, he and producer Barry Letts agreed that the Master would be written out of Doctor Who in the final serial of Doctor Who's eleventh season, in 1974.

-Planet Of The Spiders followed the usual Doctor Who studio recording pattern of taping in fortnightly two-day blocks, this time on Tuesdays and Wednesdays.
-The first session occurred on April 2nd and 3rd in BBC Television Centre Studio 1, and covered all the material from parts one and two.
-Also completed on the Tuesday were the scenes set in the Doctor's lab from episodes three and six; this included the regeneration scene, and marked Tom Baker's first day on set.
-Nicholas Courtney ad-libbed the Brigadier's closing line, “Well, here we go again.”
+Planet Of The Spiders followed the usual Doctor Who studio recording pattern and was taped in fortnightly two-day blocks, this time on Tuesdays and Wednesdays.
+The first session occurred on April 2nd and 3rd at BBC Television Centre Studio 1 in White City, London.
+The Tuesday saw the completion of Episode One, as well as scenes set in the Doctor's laboratory for Episodes Three and Six.
+The latter included the regeneration scene, and marked Tom Baker's first recording for Doctor Who.
+Nicholas Courtney ad-libbed the Brigadier's closing line: “Well, here we go again.”
 Episode Two was then recorded on the Wednesday.